 Required IT skills

-Search for relevant literature and information pertinent to the project
+Students will need to be able to search for relevant literature and information pertinent to the project;

 Develop audiovsual presentations